keboola/component-linkedin-pages/README.md

     - Posts to download data about posts, their comments, and their likes.
     - Enumerated Types to download tables of enumerated types used in other data tables.
     - Organizations to download data about organizations themselves.
- - Sync Options (sync_options) [OPT] - Options pertaining only to time bound data extraction:
+ - Sync Options (sync_options) [REQ] - Options pertaining only to time bound data extraction:
     - Date From (date_from) - [REQ] Date from which data is downloaded.
 Either date in `YYYY-MM-DD` format or dateparser string i.e. `5 days ago`, `1 month ago`, `yesterday`, etc. You can also set this as `last run`, which will fetch data from the last run of the component; if no previous successful run exists, all data since LinkedIn launch (2003-05-05) get downloaded.
 Values always get rounded down to the beginning of the day.
     - Date To (date_to) - [REQ] Date to which data is downloaded.
 Either date in `YYYY-MM-DD` format or dateparser string i.e. `5 days ago`, `1 week ago`, `now`, etc. Values always get rounded down to the beginning of the day.
  - Destination (destination) - [REQ] Options specifying how to save extracted data into Keboola Storage: